isomerpages/moe-rulangpri/_general-information/For Parents/Forms for Parents.md

 2026 to 12 March 2027.</p>
 <p><strong>7.
 Information</strong>
 </p>
-<p>Parents may refer to <a href="https://www.moe.gov.sg/primary/p1-registration" rel="noopener noreferrer nofollow" target="_blank">https://moe.gov.sg</a> for
+<p>Parents may refer to <a href="https://www.moe.gov.sg/primary/p1-registration" rel="noopener noreferrer nofollow" target="_blank">https://moe.gov.sg/primary/p1-registration</a> for
 information on Primary One Registration Exercise.</p>
 <p><strong>8.
 Consent</strong>
 </p>
-<p>I have read all the above terms and conditions and consent to all the
+<p>I have read all the above terms and conditions and agree to all the terms
-terms and conditions governing the management of the Parent Volunteer Application Exercise in Rulang Primary School.
+and conditions governing the management of the Parent Volunteer Application Exercise in Rulang Primary School.
 I would like to proceed to the <a href="https://go.gov.sg/rulang2026pvregistration" rel="noopener noreferrer nofollow" target="_blank">Parent Volunteer Application Form</a>
 </p>